Shubhamsg1611/Blinkit-Dashboard/README.md

 Project Overview
 In this project, I utilized the Blinkit dataset to create comprehensive visualizations that highlight crucial business insights.
 Below are some of the key findings from the analysis:

-Key Metrics
+Key Metrics:
-Total Sales: $1.20M
+- Total Sales: $1.20M
-Average Sales: $141
+- Average Sales: $141
-Number of Items Sold: 8523
+- Number of Items Sold: 8523
-Average Ratings: 3.9
+- Average Ratings: 3.9